jeftegoes/AwsOverview/Management & Governance/Amazon CloudWatch.md

 - The API call is `CreateExportTask`.
 - Not near-real time or real-time... use Logs Subscriptions instead.

-# 12. Logs Subscriptions
+# 12. Subscription Filter

+- **Subscription Filter:** Filter which logs are events delivered to your destination.
 - Get a real-time log events from CloudWatch Logs for processing and analysis.
 - Send to Kinesis Data Streams, Kinesis Data Firehose, or Lambda.
-- **Subscription Filter:** Filter which logs are events delivered to your destination.

   ![Amazon CloudWatch Logs Subscriptions](/Images/AmazonCloudWatchLogsSubscriptions.png)
   ![Amazon CloudWatch Logs Subscriptions](/Images/AmazonCloudWatchSubscriptionFilters.png)